aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 ## Task

-The task is to write two functions that build dictionaries, four functions that extract information from them, and a dialogue function that answers to queries.
+The task is to write three functions that build dictionaries, four functions that extract information from them, and a dialogue function that answers to queries.

 ### Dictionary building functions